conda-forge/lalframe-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `lalframe` can be installed with:
+Once the `conda-forge` channel has been enabled, `lalframe, python-lalframe` can be installed with:

 ```
-conda install lalframe
+conda install lalframe python-lalframe
 ```

 It is possible to list all of the versions of `lalframe` available on your platform with: